 Blanks were monitored every 3 to 4 steps and typical 40Ar blanks range from 1 x 10-16 to 2 x 10-16 mol.
 A blank was monitored after every 4 steps, with a typical 40Ar range of 3x10-16 – 5x10-16 mol.
-Ar isotope data corrected for blanks, mass discrimination, and radioactive decay can be found in Table in the additional supporting information, with individual uncertainty given at 2σ.
-The criteria used to determine an age plateau are as follow: plateaus must contain >70% of the total measured 39Ar, with at least 3 consecutive steps agreeing at 95% confidence level, and must satisfy a probability of fit (p) >0.05.
+Ar isotope data corrected for blanks, mass discrimination, and radioactive decay can be found in Table S3 in the additional supporting information, with individual uncertainty given at 2σ.
+The criteria used to determine an age plateau are as follow: plateaus should contain ~70% or more of the total measured 39Ar, with at least 3 consecutive steps agreeing at 95% confidence level, and must satisfy a probability of fit (p) >0.05.
 Plateau ages are calculated using the mean of all plateau steps, reported with a 2σ uncertainty, each weighted by the inverse variance of their individual analytical error.
 Mini-plateaus are defined similarly but encompass only 50–70% of the measured 39Ar, and are considered less robust than plateau ages.
 All sources of uncertainties are included in the calculation.

-Text .
+Text S2.
 Monte Carlo Simulation

-Although specific appliedthe argon closure temperature, further uncertainties parametersMonte Carlo simulationdeveloped by Scibiorski et al. [2015] which minimizes error-correlation during the calculation of the uncertainty in closure temperature estimatSimilarly, Monte Carlo simulation was also applied to cooling rate calculation by taking paired minerals’ cooling ages (with errors) and closure temperature ranges into consideration.Monte Carlo simulation was performed by applying 10,000 trials on the Microsoft Excel add-on program Quantum XL (SigmaZone inc.),calculating the maximal range of possible closure temperatures The probability distributions and values of parameters used for the Monte Carlo Simulation are listed in Table S4.
+Although specific parameters (e.g., A, R, E, D0) are applied to the calculation the argon closure temperature, uncertainties associated with some of the parameters (E, D0 and a) have also been taken into account the Monte Carlo simulation method developed by Scibiorski et al. [2015] which minimizes error-correlation during the calculation of the uncertainty in closure temperature estimation and cooling rate calculation, by taking paired minerals’ cooling ages (with errors) and closure temperature ranges into consideration.
+Each Monte Carlo simulation involved 10,000 trials on the Microsoft Excel add-on program Quantum XL (SigmaZone inc.), and the maximal range of possible closure temperatures (or cooling rate) was estimated.
+The probability distributions and values of parameters used for the Monte Carlo Simulation are listed in Table S4.

-Representative probability histograms showing the distributionMonte Carlo simulation of closure temperature cooling rate are given in Figure S5 and S6Average closure temperatures estimated for hornblende, muscovite and biotite in our samples are 518 ± 53 °C, 405 ± 49 °C, and 329 ± 57 °C (2σ), respectivelyTheright-tailed (Figure 6d) skew of the cooling rate histogramlarge ranges of mathematically calculated cooling ratesMonte Carlo simulation.
-Considering that outliers with extremely high values may greatly increase the mean value, andaffect the standard deviation to unrealistic values (Scibiorski et al., 2015we took the median value 90% inter-percentile range, between 5% and 95% ( I1I3), which has a similar confidence two standard deviation.
+Representative probability histograms showing the distribution of each Monte Carlo simulation of either closure temperature or cooling rate are given in Figure S5 and S6, respectively.
+Average closure temperatures estimated for hornblende, muscovite and biotite in our samples are 518 ± 53 °C, 405 ± 49 °C, and 329 ± 57 °C (2σ), respectively.
+The occasional right-tailed skew of the cooling rate histograms (Figure 6d) is due to the large ranges of mathematically calculated cooling rates by Monte Carlo simulation.
+Considering that outliers with extremely high values may greatly increase the mean value, and also affect the standard deviation (Scibiorski et al., 2015), we took the median value of each simulation using the 90% inter-percentile range between 5% and 95% ( I1I3), which has a similar confidence level as two standard deviation.

 References